pikamom/al_engine/README.md

 The thesis evolves around building an engine consisting of the following two sections:

-1. Aluminium Pricing
+1. Aluminium Pricing (What this repo mainly contains)
-2. Purchase Decisioning
+2. Purchase Decisioning (This is included in notebooks/Procurment_Decision.ipynb where comparison betwen raw material cost with/without the purchase decision guided by aluminium pricing engine)

 The main aim is to predict Aluminium pricing and utilise the decision engine to save raw material costs for a Aluminum door factory based in China.
 Refer to the submitted paper for more detailed discussion.